-The individual who made a privacy complaint will be notified in writing of the nature and findings of the investigation and of the measures taken, if any, in response to the complaint.
+The individual who made the privacy complaint will be notified in writing of the nature and findings of the investigation and of the measures taken, if any, in response to the complaint.
 The individual will be advised that he or she may make a complaint to the IPC and provided contact information for the IPC.

-All inquiries and complaints will be responded to, in writing, even if it is determined that the inquiry or complaint is without validity.
+All inquiries and complaints will be responded to, in writing, even if it is determined that the inquiry or complaint is without validity (i.e., the inquiry or complaint does not pertain to CorHealth's privacy and security program and practices).
 In such cases, the Privacy Officer will provide a letter to the individual, who made the complaint, acknowledging receipt of the complaint, providing a response, advising that an investigation will not be undertaken, advising that the individual may make a complaint to the IPC, and providing contact information for the IPC.
 The Privacy Officer will also provide any other affected organizations, such as health information custodians, with a letter outlining the complaint at the first reasonable opportunity.

-As set out the in policy "Privacy Complaints", all complaints and inquiries will be tracked using the "Privacy Complaints Template".
-The Privacy Officer will maintain a log of privacy inquiries and complaints which indicates whether or not recommendations arising from the investigation of privacy complaints are addressed within the specified timelines, where documentation relating to the receipt, investigation, notification and remediation of privacy complaints will be retained and the agent responsible for retaining this documentation.
+As set out the in policy, "Privacy Inquiries and Complaints", all complaints and inquiries will be tracked using the "Privacy Complaints Template".
+The Privacy Officer will maintain a log of privacy inquiries and complaints which indicates whether or not recommendations arising from the investigation of privacy complaints are addressed within the specified timelines, where documentation relating to the receipt, investigation, notification, and remediation of privacy complaints will be retained, and the agent responsible for retaining this documentation.

-All CCN agents must comply with this policy.
-Compliance with this policy will be audited by CCN's Privacy Officer on a quarterly basis (in compliance with the CCN policy "Policy and Procedures for Privacy and Security Auditing").
+All CorHealth agents must comply with this policy.
+Compliance with this policy will be audited by CorHealth's Privacy Officer annually, in compliance with the CorHealth policy, "Policy and Procedures for Privacy and Security Auditing".
 Audits of this policy involve the Privacy Officer's review of completed and ongoing investigations of legitimate complaints.
-Should the Privacy Officer determine that an agent of CCN has not complied with this policy, disciplinary measures will be taken.
-The Privacy Officer, in consultation with agent's manager and the CEO as necessary, is responsible for determining the seriousness of disciplinary measures and depending on the circumstances may recommend that an agent's relationship with CCN be terminated.
-If the instance of non-compliance constitutes a violation of the agent's Confidentiality Agreement, legal action against the agent may be pursued as per that agreement.
+Should the Privacy Officer determine that an agent of CorHealth has not complied with this policy, disciplinary measures will be taken.
+The Privacy Officer, in consultation with agent's manager and the CEO, as necessary, is responsible for determining the seriousness of disciplinary measures and depending on the circumstances may recommend that an agent's relationship with CorHealth be terminated.
+If the instance of non-compliance constitutes a violation of the agent's confidentiality agreement, legal action against the agent may be pursued as per that agreement.

-Should a CCN agent suspect a breach of this policy or its procedures ("breach" being defined in CCN policy, "Information Security and Privacy Breach Management"), the agent has a duty (articulated in CCN policy, "Information Security and Privacy Breach Management") to report their suspicions to the Privacy Officer as soon as possible.
-Failure to report a breach constitutes in itself non-compliance with CCN policy, and may result in disciplinary action.
+Should a CorHealth agent suspect a breach of this policy or its procedures (breach being defined in the CorHealth policy, "Information Security and Privacy Breach Management"), the agent has a duty (articulated in the CorHealth policy, "Information Security and Privacy Breach Management") to report their suspicions to the Privacy Officer as soon as possible.
+Failure to report a breach constitutes non-compliance with the CorHealth policy and may result in disciplinary action.

-1.32 Log of Privacy Complaints
+3.32 Log of Privacy Complaints

-As mentioned above, the Privacy Officer is responsible for maintaining and updating CCN's log of privacy complaints.
+As mentioned above, the Privacy Officer is responsible for maintaining and updating CorHealth's log of privacy complaints.
 The log includes the following information: